vaibhavbisht-dev/SoftwareRasterizer/Readme.md

 # Software Rasterizer

-> This is a Practical Implementation of a **Software Rasterizer** created by me in C++.

 ![Final Result](Images/Screenshot/car.png)

-> A CPU-only 3D rendering pipeline built from scratch in C++ — no OpenGL, no DirectX, no GPU.
-> Implements the full graphics pipeline: rasterization, Z-buffering, perspective-correct texture
-> mapping, and Blinn-Phong lighting, culminating in a textured, lit OBJ model rendered entirely on CPU.

-## What is a Software Rasterizer ?
-A **Software Rasterizer** is a graphics engine that renders 3D objects into 2D images using CPU instead of a dedicated Graphics Hardware (**GPU**).
+## Overview
+This is a practical implementation of a software rasterizer, written in C++ using SDL3 for windowing and input.

-## Project Requirements
+## Features
-**This Project uses these following API and Languages:**
+- Bresenham line drawing
+- Edge-function triangle rasterization with barycentric coordinates
-- **C++**
+- Z-buffer depth testing
-- **SDL3 (For Rendering)**
+- Full MVP transform pipeline (Model/View/Projection matrices, perspective-correct)
+- Perspective-correct UV texture mapping
+- Blinn-Phong per-pixel lighting (ambient + diffuse + specular)
+- Custom OBJ parser with fan-triangulation for N-gons
+- Zero external rendering dependencies — no OpenGL/DirectX/Vulkan

+## Build Instructions
+1. Clone the repository
+2. Ensure you have SDL3 installed on your system
+3. Build Using Visual Studio or CMake:
+   - For Visual Studio: Open the solution file and build the project.
+   - For CMake: Run `cmake .` followed by `make` (or use your preferred build system).
+	- `Note: I am primarily using Visual Studio 2026 on Windows, so the project is set up for that environment.
+Adjust accordingly for other platforms.`
+4. Run the application (ensure you have SLD3.dll in your Program Release / Debug Folder)

+## Architecture
+### FrameBuffer
+FrameBuffer is a class that manages the pixel data for the rendered image.
+It provides methods to set pixel colors, clear the buffer, and retrieve the final image for display.
+### Parser
+The Parser class is responsible for loading 3D models from OBJ files.
+It reads vertex positions, normals, and texture coordinates, and constructs the necessary data structures for rendering.
+### SoftwareTexture
+SoftwareTexture handles loading and sampling textures from image files.
+It provides methods for retrieving color values based on UV coordinates, supporting perspective-correct texture mapping.
+### Vector2 ,Vector3, Vector4 and Matrix4
+These are my custom classes for handling 2D and 3D vectors, as well as 4x4 matrices.
+They provide essential operations such as addition, subtraction, dot product, cross product, normalization, and matrix multiplication, which are crucial for implementing the rendering pipeline.

+## Technical Deep Dive
 ## Creating a Frame Buffer
 ### What is a Frame Buffer?
-Your monitor displays a picture Bu Lighting up a grid of pixels.
-Something has to decide what that each pixel should be.
+Your monitor displays a picture by lighting up a grid of pixels.
+Something has to decide what each pixel should be.
 That something is a **FrameBuffer**.
-It is a block of memory where each slot corresponds to one pixel on the memory.<br>
 Think of it as a flat 1D array representing a 2D grid.<br>
 `std::vector<uint32_t> m_buffer;`
 >Pixel at (x,y) lives at index: `y * width + x`<br>